vti/amcrm/README.md

 # AMCRM

+This is a *Demo* project implementing various DDD patterns.

 AMCRM is a backend implementation for customer management.
 It has a public REST api that is documented below.

 ## REST API